 The total amount of industrial waste discharged in Japan in FY 2003 was about 412 million tons, remaining almost flat since FY 1990.
-The amount of industrial waste recycled has not fluctuated significantly, while the amount of industrial waste reduced through intermediate treatment has been increasing gradually, and therefore the amount of final disposal has been decreasing gradually (see Fig. I-8).
+The amount of industrial waste recycled has not fluctuated significantly, while the amount of industrial waste reduced through intermediate treatment has been increasing gradually, and therefore the amount of final

+Fig. I-8 Industrial Waste Discharge